All the latest news, ideas, and opinions from Denver's Independent Literary Center: lighthousewriters.org

 Eeek.
 And ugh.

 But I guess it should come as no surprise.
 When I entered an MFA program at the age of twenty-three, my work was described as “muscular,” my prose “masculine.”
 I understood this to be a compliment, even as I was a little bewildered by it.
 I had no idea what I was writing, or how, and listening to critiques felt like watching someone divine the future by reading rat entrails.
 I couldn’t see what they saw.
 But in my eagerness, I made a mental note: writing like a boy = impressive.
 Writing like a girl = embarrassing.
 In this way, writing is no different from throwing, hitting, and screaming, I guess.
-My calculation was reinforced when the other women in the workshop were criticized (by one now-critically-acclaimed participant in particular) for writing that was too personal, too indulgent, too autobiographical.
+My calculation was reinforced when the other women in the workshop were criticized for writing fiction that was too personal, too indulgent, too autobiographical.
 My work, the male students argued, eclipsed that of the other women because it wasn’t about me.

 But they were wrong.
-My stories were about me, or at least about the people and places in my life.
+Many of my stories were about me, or at least about the people and places in my life.
 And, as I got to know the men in the workshop better, I saw that their stories (and later, their novels) were about their lives too.
 So why, I wondered, was it okay for boys to write about their lives, but for girls it was self indulgence?

 Because, one of the men told me, we’d sublimated the material.
 (Again: rat entrails.)